-Curriculum: Leadership students focus their doctoral studies by selecting one of four majors: Entrepreneurial Leadership | Ecclesial Leadership | Human Resource Development | Organizational Leadership
+Courses: Leadership students in our online Ph.D. in Organizational Leadership program learn using a cohort learning model, progressing together through a standard core curriculum prior to focusing their doctoral studies on one of five concentrations: Entrepreneurial Leadership | Ecclesial Leadership | Human Resource Development | Organizational Leadership | Individualized

 The Doctor of Philosophy in Organizational Leadership degree will prepare you for positions as a college or university professor, consultant, or leadership development department head.